sobaba-12/sim_and_scat/_build/intro.md

 The Thebelab integration is still in *beta* and therefore will not work perfectly every time (it is known not to work for the pylj examples).
 When the Thebelab integration fails, please use the Interact button.

+If you use the "Interact" button, please be aware that we are since we are running on a free MyBinder resource, the launching of the Jupyter Notebook may be slow.
+We are investigating resources to run our own BinderHub in the future.
+Within the Jupyter Notebook in order to run a particular code block, select the cdoe button and click the "Run" button at the top of the page.

 If you would prefer to run the resource locally, details of how this can be achieved can be found [here](https://github.com/pythoninchemistry/sim_and_scat/blob/master/content/local.md).

-If you use the "Interact" button, in order to run a particular code block, select the cdoe button and click the "Run" button at the top of the page.

 ## Code (in)efficiency